 Traditional Seven Layer Salad Recipe

-This seven-layer salad is one of my favorite side dishes to bring to events.
+This classic seven-layer salad is one of my favorite side dishes to bring to events.
 It always gets amazing feedback and looks great on the table.

 The layers of basic salad ingredients look amazing when layered in the trifle bowl.